-Bryan Banks, PhD is Assistant Professor of History at SUNY Adirondack.
-He teaches courses on European history, the Age of Enlightenment, the French Revolution, Nineteenth-Century Europe, and historical writing.
+Bryan Banks, PhD is Assistant Professor of History at Columbus State University.
+He teaches courses on European history, the Age of Enlightenment, the French Revolution, nineteenth-century Europe, and historical writing.
 His current research focuses on Huguenot refugees during the French Enlightenment and French Revolution.
-Follow him on Twitter @Bryan_A_Banks.
+Follow him on Twitter @BryanBanksPhD.

 Cindy Ermus, Executive Editor, Co-Founder

-Cindy Ermus, PhD is Assistant Professor of History at the University of Lethbridge where she teaches courses on European history, the Age of Revolution, and the history of disasters.
-Her current research explores crisis management and exploitation in eighteenth-century port cities, especially responses to the 1720 Plague of Provence in Europe and its colonies in the Americas and Asia.
+Cindy Ermus, PhD is Assistant Professor of History at the University of Texas at San Antonio where she teaches courses on European and Atlantic history, the Age of Revolutions, and the history of disasters and disease epidemics (on leave through spring 2023).
+She is the author of the book The Great Plague Scare of 1720: Disaster and Diplomacy in the Eighteenth-Century Atlantic World (Cambridge University Press, 2023).
 Follow her on Twitter @CindyErmus.

 Katlyn Carter, Editor

-Katlyn Carter holds a PhD in History from Princeton University and is currently a postdoctoral fellow at the Weiser Center for Emerging Democracies at the University of Michigan.
+Katlyn Carter holds a PhD in History from Princeton University and is currently an assistant professor at the University of Notre Dame.
 Her current research explores state secrecy and representative politics in the eighteenth-century Atlantic World.
 She is interested in the comparative study of revolutions and history of the book and media.

 Rob Taber, Editor

 Robert D. Taber, Ph.D. is assistant professor of government and history at Fayetteville State University in North Carolina.
 A historian of Haiti, he is currently working on a book project examining the intersection of slavery and family life in Saint-Domingue and the early Haitian Revolution.
 Follow him on Twitter @RobTaber.